blakeb211/guide/README.md

 # Minimum Viable Product
-1. write split point method G for categorical
-1. write split point method M
+1. finish fit and predict
+1. Verify missing values being handled correctly
 1. create input and output file for baseball player income
-1. finish fit and predict
 1. write test against consumer expenditure
 1. write test against baseball player income

-# QUESTIONS
+# Done
+1. write split point method G for categorical
+1. write split point method M
 1. What does M column - missing value flag (codes for missing values)
   - these are only present in some datasets and not present in the final tree for ce2021reg.dsc so we acn save it as a future feature.

+# QUESTIONS

 1. How are new categories created for missing categoricals
 - Create a separate category 'Missing' that they belong to